 Termination of parental rights is the severing of the parent-child relationship by the state.
 It is governed by state laws, which vary by state.
 Such a decision may be made based upon, among other factors, abandonment by a parent, child abuse, unfitness of a parent, and other injuries to a child.
 The parent whose rights are sought to be terminated has certain due process rights, such as proper notice and a hearing.
+An advisory hearing to notify the parents of their rights is typically held.
 After the termination of parental rights, the child is placed with someone other than the parent whose rights are terminated, such as the other parent or a foster home.

 A parent whose rights are terminated is generally relieved of the obligation to pay child support, however, courts are reluctant to allow parents to avoid their child support obligations by waiving all parental rights to their children.
 Some courts disallow a parent to terminate parental rights in order to avoid child support payments.
 Local laws should be consulted for applicable requirements in your area.